 Many times throughout the school year memos and letters are sent home to parents to keep you informed of events and schedules with dates and times.
-Please make a habit of checking your child's backpack each day.
+Please communicate with teachers via their online communication tool (Class DoJo, Remind, etc.).
 This will ensure your awareness of any and all events that take place throughout the year.